Coders-HQ/CHQ_Frontend/README.md

 ### Docker

+First you're gonna have to build the docker image, and give it a name..

-If you face any issues regarding running the docker container, try using `docker run -d -p 0.0.0.0:33324:33324 chqfrontend:latest` or even try running the container using Docker Desktop with this configuration
+If you face any issues regarding running the docker container, try using `docker run -d -p 0.0.0.0:33324:33324 <image name>` or even try running the container using Docker Desktop with this configuration